jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

-And I think it's part of the engineers job to decide how "valuable" this chunck of code is, and if it's valuable, they should consider redesigning it to be better. to iterate on the design ignoring the existing implementation (which likely means some adaptor logic or a partial rewrite).
+And I think it's part of the engineers job to decide how "valuable" this chunck of code is, and if it's valuable, they should consider redesigning it to be better. to iterate on the design ignoring the existing implementation.

 Abstractions shouldn't leak is quite interesting, consider for example IP. how often have you had to know about